scottdgaines/wheres-walter/README.md

 - I should be able to toggle through multiple images on the detailed-notice view, if they exist
 - I should be able to create and submit a notice, which should immediately be displayed on the home screen

+  **Iteration 1.2**
+- As a user, I should see my submitted Notices as part of the data set *Integrate use of local storage, until I have a backend up and running*

 **Iteration 2.0**
 - As a user, I should be able to create an account, with customizable personal information
 - As a user, I should see be able to visit my account dashboard that details followed notices, my own notices, and relevant / new / updated notices in my area